yan-soon/tp/docs/DeveloperGuide.md

     Use case ends.

-**Use case : view modules**
+**Use case : UC04 View all current modules**

 **MSS**

-1. User requests to view current list of Modules
+1. User requests to view list of modules in `Current Modules`
-2. GradPad shows current list of Modules
+2. GradPad shows all modules added into `Current Modules`

     Use case ends.

+**User case: UC05 Edit a Module in `Current Modules`**

+1. User requests to list all modules in `Current Modules`
+2. GradPad shows the list of modules in `Current Modules`
+3. User requests to edit a module in `Current Modules`
+4. Module is replaced with updated fields

+    Use case ends.

+**Extensions**

+* 2a.
+The list of modules in `Current Modules` is empty.

+    Use case ends.

+* 3a.
+The given index is invalid.

+    * 3a1.
+GradPad shows an error message.

+        Use case resumes at step 2.

+**Use case : UC06 View required modules in syllabus**

+**MSS**

+1. User requests to view all required modules in syllabus
+2. GradPad displays the required modules in syllabus onto the `Command Line Display`

+    Use case ends.

+**Use case : UC07 Search for module details**

+**MSS**

+1. User requests to search a module in the required module list.
+2. GradPad displays the module details in the `Command Line Display`

+    Use case ends.

+**Extensions**

+* 1a.
+The input command format is invalid.

+    * 1a1.
+GradPad shows an error message.

+      Use case ends.

+* 2a.
+The module searched does not exist in the required module list.

+    * 2a1.
+GradPad shows an error message.

+        Use case ends.

-**Use case : exit GradPad**
+**Use case : UC08 exit GradPad**

 **MSS**